Painting Over Textured Walls: What You Should Know

 Priming is often an important step prior to painting, but it’s necessary for painting over textured walls.
 The aforementioned nooks and crannies present on a textured surface can interfere with paint adhesion.
 Priming the surface will aid in paint adhesion and act as an initial coat.
 Use a deep-pile roller for this part of the process to cover all those tricky spaces.

 If nothing else, know that painting over textured walls will require more paint than is necessary for painting a smoother surface.
-As a general rule of thumb, purchase twice as much paint as you would normally — you might not end up using all of it, but it’s better to have some paint leftover than to run out during the process.
-Apply the paint generously and plan on applying two coats total.
+As a general rule of thumb, purchase twice as much paint as you would normally; you might not end up using all of it, but it’s better to have some paint left over than to run out during the process.
+Apply the paint generously and plan on applying two coats.

 You Might Miss a Spot

-Even with all that priming and multiple coats of paint, you might find that certain portions of your wall don’t blend with the rest of it.
+Even with all that priming and multiple coats of paint, you might find that certain portions of your wall don’t blend with the rest.
 This is somewhat normal when it comes to painting over textured surfaces, so don’t fret.
-Rather, take the time to examine your initial results in different lighting setups and at different angles.
+Instead, take the time to examine your initial results in different lighting setups and at different angles.
 If you missed anything or notice that any area is lacking, use your leftover paint (assuming you have some) to touch up those spots.

 Painting Over Textured Walls Can Be Rough